 I’ve been a woodworker for quite some time, but I recently got into the practice of keeping my chisels in a roll.
 I like to keep them in a roll because of the convenience and because of the safety aspect.
 You see, I’m a fairly active guy, and it’s not uncommon for me to drop my chisels to the ground (not intentionally, of course), and if they’re not in a roll, they could get damaged.

 Store Chisels in a Cup

 Storing chisels in a cup does not mean you have to buy a brand new cup or make it from scratch.
 The hardwood box that came with the chisel acts as your cup, and you are allowed to improvise as you add a handle.

 The cup is small enough to keep in the chest below your bench.
 Make sure the length of the chisel does not compromise your storage space.
 A hanging cabinet also accommodates the cup.
 Make sure you keep the cup in a place where dust can hardly reach.

 Failure to do so means cleaning the chisel and oiling it before and after use.
 You cannot have a cup with a lid since the chisel protrudes outside the cup.
 A cup lid is possible to make, but it comes with holes that take dust in low volume.

 The cup is easy to carry around and convenient as you place it closer to your reach.
 There I a challenge that comes with short cups.
 If there is an imbalance of weight from the accommodated chisels, it falls.
 In that case, all the sides should have chisels of the same weight.

 Store Chisels in a Bucket

-A bucket is more significant than a cup.
-It accommodates a wide range of chisels, and it is flexible.
+A bucket is more significant than a cup, and it accommodates a wide range of chisels and is flexible.
 As much as it carries more than ten chisels depending on size, there are more bangs and rubbing of the chisels.